nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * Cons: During the first round of user-testing, some new users were confused on how to use the command.

-### Calculate total revenue for the month
+### Calculate monthly revenue

 The `RevenueCommand` extends the `command class`.
 The command first gets a list containing all tutees.
-The total revenue monthly can be calculated now by iterating through the list and calling `Person#getMonthlyFee`. <br>
+The total monthly revenue can be calculated now by iterating through the list and calling `Person#getMonthlyFee`. <br>

 The total monthly revenue is calculated as such: <br> *Total Monthly Revenue* = Sum of every tutee's `monthlyFee`

-The following sequence diagram shows how the total revenue command works:
+The following sequence diagram shows how the `RevenueCommand` works:
 ![RevenueSequenceDiagram.png](images/RevenueSequenceDiagram.png)

 #### Design Considerations